awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ------
 #### [ GGC v1\.11 ]<a name="ggc-v1.11-tab"></a>

+1\.11\.1
+ Bug fixes and improvements:
++ Fixed an issue that caused increased memory use for stream manager\.
++ Fixed an issue that caused stream manager to reset the sequence number of the stream to `0` if the Greengrass core device was turned off for longer than the specified time\-to\-live \(TTL\) period of the stream data\.
++ Fixed an issue that prevented stream manager from correctly stopping retry attempts to export data to the AWS Cloud\.

 1\.11\.0
 New features:  <a name="what-new-v1110"></a>
 + A telemetry agent on the Greengrass core collects local telemetry data and publishes it to AWS Cloud\.
 To retrieve the telemetry data for further processing, customers can create an Amazon EventBridge rule and subscribe to a target\.
 For more information, see [Gathering system health telemetry data from AWS IoT Greengrass core devices](https://docs.aws.amazon.com/greengrass/latest/developerguide/telemetry.html)\.